vNodesV/vHuahua/README.md

 ### At this point, everything is in place and Chihuahuad is ready for setup.

 Note: Self-thought.
-This is my first full script and I welcome any constructive feedback. @dSebster or dsebster@vnodes.cloud
+This is my first full script and I welcome any constructive feedback. @vNodesV or dsebster@vnodes.cloud